 2. Development of a new General Education Curricular Model (Summer 2021)

-The summer institute will produce a proposal for a brand new Gen Ed curricular model, which incorporates both a shared core for two-year and four-year undergraduate degrees, and new competencies identified through the systemwide survey of faculty, staff, and students.
-This new curricular model will include a two-tiered curriculum, just like we currently have, with additional requirements beyond the shared core for four-year degree students.
+The summer institute produced a draft proposal for a brand new Gen Ed curricular model, which incorporated both a shared core for two-year and four-year undergraduate degrees, and new competencies identified through the systemwide survey of faculty, staff, and students.
+This new curricular model included a two-tiered curriculum, just like we currently have, with additional requirements beyond the shared core for four-year degree students.

 3. Consultations (Fall 2021-Spring 2022)

-The third step will be curricular development–or faculty working together to incorporate the competencies and learning outcomes into existing courses–and the development of new Gen Ed courses.
-This step will also involve structural implementation of the program.
-A separate, systemwide General Education Implementation Design Team will meet during the summer of 2022 to propose:
+Following Board of Regents approvals of the new Gen Ed Proposal as required by RP 5.213, and with various means of support for professional development, the next phase will be curricular development–or faculty working together to develop (where needed) and incorporate the competencies and learning outcomes into existing courses–and the development of new Gen Ed courses.
+This step will also involve structural implementation of the program, which will include (among other things):